What Are The Best Sub Ohm Tanks To Buy? We Take A Look At our Top Picks For 2019 – So Far…

 Aspire Cleito Sub Ohm Tank

-The flavour on the Cleito tank is fantastic, clouds are plenty and the build quality excellent.
+The flavour on the Cleito tank is fantastic, clouds are plenty enough for most and the build quality excellent.

 All down to the huge Clapton coils.